Mimmi Kotka: Personal life

-Kotka is of Finnish descent through her father. who is from Finland.
+Kotka is Swedish and her father is from Finland.

-Since 2017, she and her husband, Toni Spasenoski, who is a high-tech project manager and amateur photographer, live mostly in Chamonix.
+She and her husband, Toni Spasenoski, who is a high-tech project manager and amateur photographer, live in Åre, Sweden.

 For a living, Kotka works as a nutritionist.
 In 2018, she started Moonvalley, an online shop dedicated to organic energy bars and sports drinks, together with fellow athletes Ida Nilsson and Emelie Forsberg.